I can't unlock my Samsung Galaxy device

 The final option if you've not been able to unlock your device, is to perform a factory reset using the buttons on your device.
 This will restore your device to factory settings and allow you to reset your security settings.
 However, this will remove all personal data from your device.

-2. If you cannot remember any of your Google account information, you can send your device, along with proof of purchase, to an authorised Samsung Service Center.
+- If you cannot remember any of your Google account information, you can bring your device, along with proof of purchase, to an authorised Samsung Service Centre.